Marfjeh/coinhive-block/README.md

 ## Credits

-Some of the domains in this repo are from [ZeroDot1/CoinBlockerLists][8] Big shoutout to those guys because they are not just blocking JS miners but like every crypto-pool that makes bitcoin mining inside your network impossible. very neat stuff if you're a sysadmin!
+Some of the domains in this repo are from [ZeroDot1/CoinBlockerLists][8] Big shoutout to these guys.
+They're not just blocking JS miners, but every crypto-pool to make mining inside your network impossible.
+Very neat stuff for SysAdmins!

 ## How to install pre-compiled hostfile (ALL OS, Windows, Linux, Mac OSX, etc.)
-[On this wiki page][7] there's a tutorial how to install it on Windows, Linux and Mac OSX etc.
+[On this wiki page][7] there's a tutorial on installation for Windows, Linux and Mac OSX etc.

-There are secceral ways of compiling the hostfile.
-This is because we want everyone to be able to compile it.
-That's why you can pick your way.
-The ways of compiling are described below.
+There are multiple options for compiling the hostfile.
+Several are listed below:

 ## How to compile (Linux)
 ```BASH